XinyiQiao/riskguard-sdk/README.md

 # RiskGuard SDK

-A lightweight, privacy-first SDK for monitoring LLM/API reliability, behavioral, and data privacy risks in real-time.
+A lightweight SDK for monitoring LLM/API reliability, behavioral, and data privacy risks in real-time.

 ## Overview